tarwn/lessthandot-hugo/blogs/content/posts/2008-11-24-sql-server-precision-and-scale-problems.md

 Precision = 17

-Unfortunately, this isn&#8217;t correct because the SQL\_VARIANT\_PROPERTY is returning 10 for the integer.
+Unfortunately, this isn't correct because the SQL\_VARIANT\_PROPERTY is returning 10 for the integer.
 When dividing the numbers, SQL Server actually converts the integer to a decimal, using the smallest value possible to represent the value.
 In this case, 10 is converted to decimal(2,0).
 Performing the calculations again:

 10 / 3.0